chebz/DictionarySerializer/README.md

 Did life get you down?
 Do you feel like you are missing something important to be happy?
 Well look no further!
-Custom serializer converting your classes to Dictionary(byte, object) format.
-Where object is either a primitive or string datatype.
+Custom serializer converting your classes to Dictionary(string, object) format.
+Where string is field name and object is either a primitive, string, or nested Dictionary(string, object) datatype.
 Enjoy!